Next.js Session Management

 ],

-// ✅ Force JWT when using Credentials provider
+// ✅ Force the JWT strategy when using the Credentials provider

 adapter: PrismaAdapter(prisma),